J6 Prison Choir song featuring Trump reaches No. 1 on iTunes

-On Saturday, the J6 Prison Choir single “Justice for All,” outperformed pop star Miley Cryus’ single “Flowers.”
+The J6 Prison Choir single “Justice for All,” outperformed pop star Miley Cryus’ single “Flowers” on Saturday.

 The song includes the choir of inmates singing “The Star-Spangled Banner,” as Trump can be heard reciting the Pledge of Allegiance in portions of the 2-minute track.
-The song ends with the choir repeatedly chanting “USA!”
+It ends with the choir repeatedly chanting “USA!”

-Trump recorded his part at his Mar-a-Lago residence in Florida, while the choir recorded their parts of the song using a jailhouse phone, according to Variety.
+Trump recorded his part at his Mar-a-Lago residence in Florida, while the choir recorded its parts of the song using a jailhouse phone, according to Variety.

 Even after grabbing the top spot on the iTunes chart, “Justice for All” failed to appear on the music streaming platform Spotify’s list of the top 50 most streamed songs of the day on Saturday afternoon.